AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/configuring-report-dates/granularity.md

 ---
 description: On the Request Wizard  Step 1, you can apply a level of granularity to the data request.
 Granularity specifies the level of time-based detail that is included in the report.
-seo-description: On the Request Wizard  Step 1, you can apply a level of granularity to the data request.
-Granularity specifies the level of time-based detail that is included in the report.
-seo-title: Granularity
 solution: Analytics
 title: Granularity
 topic: Report builder